raymondji/commitstack/README.md

 - If you want a stacking tool that integrates with both Gitlab and Github, commitstack is the one of the few options I'm aware of.
 Another one is [git-spice](https://github.com/abhinav/git-spice).
 - If you need Gitlab support only, the most prominent option seems to be the [`glab stack`](https://docs.gitlab.com/ee/user/project/merge_requests/stacked_diffs.html) CLI command.
 The user experience is pretty different between `glab stack` and commitstack, so see which one suits your preferences.

-The second reason is that if you already stack branches natively using Git and/or know you're way around `git rebase`, you might like the user experience of commitstack.
+The second reason is that if you already stack branches natively using Git and/or know you're way around `git rebase`, you might really like the user experience of commitstack.
 It's designed to lean on existing Git concepts/functionality as much as possible, so it should be easy to learn and integrate into your Git workflow.

 ## Installation